 Looking for a convenient way to manage a child's money until they grow up?
-Whether the money comes from gifts, an inheritance, or earnings, a custodial account is one way to save and invest for a minor.
-Money put into custodial accounts becomes the property of the minor and can only be used for their benefit.
-The state legislation that allows for gifts to minors is the Uniform Gifts to Minors Act or the Uniform Transfers to Minors Act (UGMA/UTMA).
+Whether the money comes from gifts, transferring shares, an inheritance, or earnings, a custodial account is one way to save and invest for a child.
+Money put into custodial accounts becomes the property of the child and can only be used for their benefit.
+The state legislation that allows for gifts to children is the Uniform Gifts to Minors Act (UGMA) or the Uniform Transfers to Minors Act (UTMA).
 One or both of those acronyms are often associated with custodial accounts.

 The major advantage of custodial accounts is that they make it easy to give financial gifts to a child.
 The second related benefit is that you don't have to set up a trust to do it—which can be costly.

 Custodial accounts can have some drawbacks though.
 UGMA/UTMA brokerage accounts are considered assets owned by the child, which can impact financial aid when applying to college.
-Also, no matter what kind of custodial account, the custodian must transfer the account to the beneficiary at a relatively young age (between 18 and 25) and the money can be used for any purpose.
+Also, no matter what kind of custodial account, the custodian must transfer the account to the child at a relatively young age (between 18 and 25), after which the money can be used for any purpose.

 How custodial accounts work

-Here are the logistical details: The adult custodian opens the account for a specific beneficiary.
+Here are the logistical details: The adult custodian opens the account for a specific child.
 The adult can then add money to the account and choose investments.
 When the child reaches a certain age (generally between 18 and 25, varying by state), assets and control of the account must be transferred to them.
-The age of majority varies by state but is generally between 18 and 25.
-In some cases, it's called the age of trust termination.

-At some financial institutions, like Fidelity, the account may be restricted if the beneficiary passes the age of majority and control has not been transferred.
+At some financial institutions, like Fidelity, the account will be restricted once the child passes the state-mandated age and control has not been transferred.
 Though it is a mandatory process, it has to be initiated by the custodian.
 If the account was restricted because of a delay in transferring control, any restrictions would be lifted once ownership was transferred.

-At Fidelity, you can change your account registration online once the minor has turned 18 or reached the age mandated by the state.
+At Fidelity, you can change your account registration online once the child has turned 18 or reached the age mandated by the state.
 Custodians will be notified when this process needs to be initiated.

 Read Viewpoints on Fidelity.com: Do you need a trust?

-- The Coverdell ESA is also a custodial education savings account.
-They have a $2,000 annual contribution limit.
+- The Coverdell Education Savings Account (ESA) has a $2,000 annual contribution limit.
 There is also an income cap which can limit who can contribute to one of these accounts.
 (Note: Fidelity does not offer this kind of account.)

 UGMA/UTMA brokerage account considerations

-UGMA/UTMA brokerage accounts can make sense when saving and investing on behalf of a minor, but there are some important things to know about the accounts.
+UGMA/UTMA brokerage accounts can make sense when saving and investing on behalf of a child, but there are some important things to know about the accounts.

-Money put into a custodial account belongs to the beneficiary—it's called an irrevocable gift.
-At the age of majority, the custodian (often a parent) must transfer control to the beneficiary.
+Irrevocable gift Money put into a custodial account belongs to the child—it's called an irrevocable gift.
+At the age mandated by the state, the custodian (often a parent) must transfer control to the child.
 At that point, they can do whatever they want with the money.

 Is a custodial account right for me?